radus07/domain_hack/README.md

  - ENJOY THE APP!

 ### 5. NOTE!
-For sign in use: username = password = "admin"
+For sign in use: username = password = "admin".
-Don't run the application in IE or MS Edge.